Mahmoud-adel25/Data_Analysis/README.md

 # Diabetes Data Analysis Using Python
 # Project Overview

 This project focuses on analyzing and deriving insights from a diabetes dataset.
-The dataset includes medical and personal information about individuals, aiming to uncover relationships between variables and determine key predictors for diabetes.
+The dataset includes medical and personal information about individuals, aiming to uncover relationships between variables and determine key predictors for diabetes.Data Preprocessing: Handling missing values with KNN imputation, standardization, and scaling.

+Feature Selection: Using SelectKBest and RFE for optimal feature selection.

+Dimensionality Reduction: PCA, t-SNE, and LDA for feature transformation.

+Clustering: DBSCAN for pattern recognition.

+Classification Models: Logistic Regression and Random Forest for supervised learning.

+Evaluation Metrics: Accuracy, confusion matrices, ROC curves, and AUC scores.

+Visualization: Correlation heatmaps, distribution plots, and classification performance charts using matplotlib and seaborn.
 Steps Involved

 1. Data Analysis and Insights